sweet little vintage table was a hand-me-down from my in-laws. I had spray painted it a few years ago, but

 female equivalent of a man-cave.
 A she shed is a

 little oasis that one could also call a “zen den”.
 For more inspiration and for photo sources, check

-out my pinterest board devoted to the pursuit of female happiness!
+out my friend Nancy's shed, devoted to the pursuit of female happiness!

 you enter this gorgeous bayfront home, you are immediately greeted by the sound